Pvt. Cecil Raymond VAnDiver

 What made things worse was as they marched, they came across artesian wells and watering holes, but they were denied their request for water.
 The Japanese would chase the POWs away from the wells.
 It got to the point that even though the Japanese attempted to keep the prisoners from the water they still went to the wells.
 This resulted in the deaths of many men who were bayoneted while getting water.

-One of these vendors had rice in a
+these vendors had rice in a sock.
+As Cecil

-was so tired that he did not care if the
+Cecil.
+Cecil was so tired that he did not

 What little food Cecil and the other POWs got, consisted of burnt rice, tree bark and green banana shoots.
 At one point Bland and Cecil got a hold of a half a canteen full of burnt rice.
 Bland, Pvt.
 Earl Pratt, and Cecil split the rice among them.